-6.3.
+7.3.
 Standards for Tenure

-6.3.1.
-The probationary tenure-track faculty candidate for tenure who has adhered to professional standards of ethics, the Ohio Code of Ethics Law, and appropriate professional codes of ethics, shall be granted or denied tenure solely on the basis of the following criteria: attainment of the terminal degree or its professional equivalent, teaching effectiveness, scholarly or creative work, librarian effectiveness, and service to the University community or profession.

-6.3.2.
-More precise statements of criteria and standards for teaching/librarian effectiveness, scholarly/creative activity, and service used for the granting or denial of tenure may be specified by the tenured faculty members in individual academic units (Section 6.5.1).
+- 7.3.1.
+The probationary tenure-track faculty candidate for tenure who has adhered to professional standards of ethics, the Ohio Code of Ethics Law, and appropriate professional codes of ethics, shall be granted or denied tenure solely on the basis of the following criteria: attainment of the terminal degree or its professional equivalent, teaching/librarian effectiveness, scholarly/creative activity, and service to the University community or profession. - 7.3.2.
+More precise statements of criteria and standards for teaching/librarian effectiveness, scholarly/creative activity, and service used for the granting or denial of tenure may be specified by the tenured faculty members in individual academic units (Section 5.1).
 All such statements must be approved by the Dean and by the Provost.

-6.4.
+7.4.
 Standards for Promotion